Health Professions Advising is additional guidance for students interested in pursuing health care careers following graduation.

 - Shadowing opportunities for a variety of careers

-- Access to committee recommendations and interviews required by some graduate schools.
+- Interviews and committee recommendations that are required by some professional graduate programs.